aranja/tux/docs/test.md

 ## Adapters

-Adapters are Tux's way of communicating with different CMS.
+Adapters are Tux's way of communicating with different content management systems.
 To do this securely the [Tux Management API]({{management-api}}) maintains a OAuth2 connection with the CMS.

+The adapter handles fetching available data from the CMS and listens for and submits changes.
+Each CMS comes with its own structures, APIs and limitations which the adapter handles.

+See available adapters in the [list of available Tux Adapters]({{available-adapters}}).

 ```javascript
 // An example, using the default Contentful adapter